Police Scotland Fife Pipe Band: Results

 The band received its first placing in a Major championship when in 2011 it was placed 6th in the Scottish Pipe Band Championships.

 In 2012 and 2013, the band was placed mid-table in most of the Major championships.

 2018 has been the most successful season to date.
 The Band finished in the top 6 in all major championships, placed 6th at the Worlds with 3rd place in the MSR final and finished 5th in the Champions of Champions table for 2018.

-Concerts

-The Police Scotland Fife Pipe Band celebrated their 10years jubilee with the first major concert in Aberdeen - "Decade on the Beat".